SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 However, adding concurrency to slow or buggy code isn't a guarantee that it will become fast or correct;
 it might even make it harder to debug.
-Swift's language-level support for safe concurrency, however, ◊◊◊

-..
-XXX above -- if you don't actually *need* concurrency, just write simple synchronous code
+Using language-level support for concurrency in code that needs it lets Swift help you catch problems at compile time.

 The rest of this chapter uses the term *concurrency* to refer to this common combination of asynchronous and parallel code.

 .. note::

-   If you've written parallel or asynchronous code before, you might be used to working with threads.
+   If you've written concurrent code before, you might be used to working with threads.
    The concurrency model in Swift is built on top of threads, but you don't interact with them directly.